 Using ribbons, scarves, masks, and puppets:

-Ribbons (on sticks or just long pieces of ribbon) can be used during dancing.
+Dancing ribbons (on sticks or just long pieces of ribbon) can be used during dancing.
 Have kids imitate and work on directions like side-to-side, up-down, round in circles, etc or tempo changes like fast-slow.
 Also give kids a chance to dance freely and creatively!

 Scarves can be bought or check out the remnant section at a fabric store (flowy fabric like chiffon or tafetta).
 Have the kids imitate movements or freely dance to the rhythm of the music.